 One of the key components in the deal is Visual Art’s self-developed digital signage software, Signage Player, which makes it possible to use SmartTV platforms in all screens with no need for external media players.
 With the solution, Visual Art can also handle large parts of installation remotely without sending out technicians to restaurants.

 – Subway was looking for a unified solution and reliable digital signage software with advanced functions that work without an external media player.
 Our digital signage software could give them that solution, and we could also convert their 5,500 digital screens to our solution in two months without a single technician having to visit a restaurant, Pontus Meijer continues.

 The markets differ greatly in size, the largest being England, Germany, and France.
 In the first phase, there have been around 1,300 restaurants that have been upgraded to the new system.
 The assignment also includes strategic support for the future development of concepts in digital signage, ongoing service, and maintenance as well as content production for all markets from Visual Arts’ own studio.
 Focus on local service and local content also means that Visual Art, through this deal, accelerates the planned expansion with a local presence in several European countries.

 – We have already started operations in several countries and are strong in the Nordic countries, Germany and Spain.
-Now we will expand to England, France, and the Netherlands in a first step and then enter further European countries with the goal of becoming the largest and best Digital Signage provider in Europe, concludes Pontus Meijer at Visual Art.
+Now we will expand to England, France, and the Netherlands in a first step and then enter further European countries to become the largest and best Digital Signage provider in Europe, concludes Pontus Meijer at Visual Art.